How to Become a Financial Advisor

 Financial Advisor Jobs

 There are a number of places to attain a job as a financial advisor.
 You might consider searching the Registered Investment Advisors database to find a variety of RIAs, Registered Reps, Broker/Dealers, and Bank/Trust Institutions to begin your search for employment.
-Forbes also put out a list of the top 50 fee-only Registered Investment Advisors and the Wall Street Journal has their top 10 broker rankings.
+Forbes also put out a list of the top 50 fee-only Registered Investment Advisors and the Barron's offers their Top 100 Financial Advisors for 2014.

 Financial services firms to consider starting your career as a financial advisor might include: